|Quantity||1 - 50||51 - 100||101 - Unlimited|

 Looking to set up your chestnut plantation as a timber business?
 Here is the IRS Timber Tax Information for Private Forest Landowners.

-Celestial Chestnut Trees are grown in quart size pots and generally begin shipping in September for early fall planting.
+Celestial Chestnut Trees are grown in quart size pots.

 Chestnut trees cannot ship into the following states: HI, OR, WA, CA, AZ.
 Shipping into FL will require a phyto as well as MI a state phyto and LA oak-wilt inspection certificate.